 You have to understand the basics and good habits.
 Many ways how R stores the data.
 For example, one of the most commonly used is a data frame that is similar to a table.
 What are packages and how to use them?
 It’s important to understand those things and other basic concepts before digging deep.

 2. Don’t try to shift from Excel to R for no reason or to look smarter.
-Figure out for what R is the best.
+Figure out when R is the better tool.
 For example, complicated data transformation automatization, specific visualizations, forecasting, and sophisticated data analysis algorithms in general.

 6. It’s important to fall in love with R. Try to use it in your favorite areas.